tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/网络管理/VPC-CNI 模式/固定 IP 模式使用说明/固定 IP 使用方法_intl_en.md

 - The IP address of Pod can automatically associate with EIP, thus Pod can be accessed via internet.
 - For the static IP addresses with shared ENI, when the Pod with static IP address is terminated, its IP address is only retained in the cluster.
 If other clusters or services (such as CVM, CDB, CLB) use the same subnet, the retained static IP address may be occupied, and the Pod will be unable to obtain the IP address when it being restarted. **Please ensure that the container subnet of this mode is exclusively used.**

-## Usage
+## Directions

 You can enable the static IP address using either of the following methods:
 - Select VPC-CNI with static IP address when creating a cluster
 - Enable VPC-CNI with static IP address for GlobalRouter mode

-### Selecting VPC-CNI with static IP address when creating a cluster
+### Selecting static IP address of VPC-CNI mode when creating a cluster
 >?
 If you use this method to enable VPC-CNI, when you create a workload on the console or through YAML, all Pods will use ENIs by default.
 >
 1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2) and click **Cluster** in the left sidebar.
 2. On the "Cluster Management" page, click **Create** above the cluster list.
-3. On **Create Cluster** page, select **VPC-CNI** for **Container Network Add-on**.
+3. On "Create Cluster" page, select **VPC-CNI** for **Container Network Add-on**.
-4. Check **Enable Support** for **Static Pod IP**, as shown in the figure below:
+4. Select **VPC-CNI** for "Container Network Add-on".
+Check **Enable Support** for **Static Pod IP**, as shown in the figure below:
 ![](https://main.qcloudimg.com/raw/809762d13751e713340f0fa6a2143252.png)

 ### Enabling VPC-CNI with static IP address for GlobalRouter mode
 #### Enabling VPC-CNI for the existing clusters
 >?
->- Enable VPC-CNI Mode with static IP address for GlobalRouter, that is, when creating a cluster, you select the Global Router network add-on, and then enable the VPC-CNI mode (both modes can be used at the same time by default) on the basic information page of the cluster.
+- Enable VPC-CNI Mode with static IP address for GlobalRouter, that is, when creating a cluster, you select the Global Router network add-on, and then enable the VPC-CNI mode (both modes can be used at the same time by default) on the basic information page of the cluster.
->- If you use this method to enable VPC-CNI, the Pods cannot use ENIs by default.
+- If you use this method to enable VPC-CNI, the Pods cannot use ENIs by default.
 >
-1. Log in to the [TKE console](https://console.qcloud.com/tke2) and select **Cluster** in the left sidebar.
+1. Log in to the [TKE console](https://console.qcloud.com/tke2) and click **Cluster** in the left sidebar.
-2. On **Cluster Management** page, select a cluster ID that needs to enable VPC-CNI and go to its details page.
+2. On "Cluster Management" page, select the ID of the cluster for which VPC-CNI needs to be enabled and go to its details page.
 3. On the cluster details page, click **Basic Information** on the left.
 4. In the **Node and Network Information** section, enable **VPC-CNI mode**.
 5. Select the subnet and set the **IP Reclaiming Policy** in the pop-up window, as shown in the figure below: